 Triggers run immediately when a ticket is either created or updated and perform actions based on the conditions configured.
 Search through your triggers and review any that contain Status | Solved or Status category | Solved actions and ensure that corresponding Conditions are set correctly.

 For more information, see the articles: Creating triggers for automatic ticket updates and notifications and Trigger conditions and actions reference.

 Updated without visible response

 Was the ticket updated but the ticket shows no response?

-When an end user replies to a ticket below the email delimiter, the response will update the existing ticket but the ticket will include the response as a ticket comment.
+When an end user replies to a ticket below the email delimiter, the response will update the existing ticket but the ticket will not include the response as a ticket comment.
 When this happens the ticket will appear to not have a response.

 For more information, see the article: Updated ticket does not show any content from the customer.